na-na-hi/renget/archive/wgrentry.md

 # The /wg/ Rentry
--> *"Congratulations to the winners of this year's Writing Rumble!" - Anonymous* <-
+-> *"Good luck to the anons joining the Winter Writing War!" - Anonymous* <-
 __________________________________________________________________________________________________________________________________________________________________

 **Note to whoever's baking:** You'll need up to four images.
 Since you're the one who's baking, they can be whatever you want; just make sure they're about chuubas, they have some sort of theme (ex. all pics of Mel, all pics of Botan, all pics of Umisea members, etc.), and they're not NSFW (and/or coombait).
 That's one image for the OP, and two for the Story Anchor and Story Recap.
 You'll need the extra image for the Writing Contest anchor/Voting Form post if there's a contest going on.